scalzolari/svauto/README.OpenStack.md

 ## Before start, keep in mind that:

-A- A fresh installation and fully upgraded `Ubuntu Trusty`, with Linux 3.19, is required.
+A- A fresh installation and fully upgraded `Ubuntu Xenial` is required.

 B- Make sure you can use `sudo` without password.